m-e-conroy/angular-dialog-service/README.md

 angular-dialog-service
 ======================

+!!
+Please use one of the release versions rather than the Master Branch.
+The Master Branch has untested merges and changes and is a work in progress.
+I urge you to always use a release version rather than linking directly to the Master Branch.

 A complete AngularJS service with controllers and templates for generating application modals and dialogs for use with Angular-UI-Bootstrap and Twitter Bootstrap

 Demos